-Many of our member libraries would be affected by this legislation, specifically all libraries that receive State grants and do not already have such a statement in their collection reconsideration policy.
+Many of our member libraries will be affected by this legislation, specifically, all libraries that receive State grants and do not already have such a statement in their collection reconsideration policy.
 If that's you, you’ll need to draft one.
 We can help.
-As your library support partner, we are watching this bill closely with your needs in mind.
+As your library support partner, we are watching this law closely with your needs in mind.
 We will provide timely updates and ample support as developments arise.
 We’re also in the beginning stages of developing an anti-censorship policy-writing resource guide and looking into hosting a workshop.
 For now, we have compiled some answers to frequently asked questions below.
-If your question isn’t here, or if you need more specific assistance, we invite you to contact one of our Membership staff members, Anna Yackle (public libraries), Leah Gregory (school libraries), and Ellen Popit (all libraries), at 618.656.3216.
+If your question isn’t here, or if you need more specific assistance, we invite you to contact one of our Membership staff members, Anna Yackle (public libraries), Leah Gregory (school libraries), Kate Kite (all libraries), and Ellen Popit (all libraries), at 618.656.3216.

 Frequently Asked Questions

-In the meantime, libraries should review their collection development policies.
-Even if the bill doesn’t pass, IHLS highly recommends addressing potential materials challenges in light of the increased attempts to ban books in Illinois.
+In the meantime, libraries should begin reviewing their collection development policies.
+IHLS highly recommends addressing potential materials challenges in light of the increased attempts to ban books in Illinois.

 - What kind of support can I expect from IHLS?

 In the coming months, IHLS members can count on us for:

 - Updates on when and how they can help shape the administrative rules that outline compliance with the law